Marcopolo1975/E-Shop/README.md

 ![Keywords](docs/readme_images/external-links.png)

-Included in the site footer are links to other high quality relevant websites including Houzz, Institute of Designers Ireland, and The Interiors Association.
+Included in the site footer are links to other high quality relevant websites including Amazon, Google Shipping, etsy, Temu, Shopify and Ebay.
 These links show search engines that the page is of good quality improving the site's ranking further.

 [Back to top](<#table-of-content>)